 It's best to think of these models as being similar to some of the best Lego Star Wars sets - they're very intricate kits based around a highly popular franchise.

-As a result, there are so many different Gundam models to choose from, and of course, many people will have differing opinions on what makes a great model kit, as well as different interests.
+As a result, there are so many different models to choose from, and of course, many people will have differing opinions on what makes a great kit, as well as different interests.

-These are simply a selection of our favourites that we believe are a must-have.
+These are simply a selection of our favourites that we believe are must-haves.

 We've taken a look at what's available on the market today that aligns with what we think makes a brilliant Gundam model kit for adults, and selected a number of options based on everything from specs to reviews.

 So, let’s get to it – here are some recommendations for the best Gundam model kits out there today.

 The Bandai High Grade UC RX-78-2 looks to be an excellent all-round choice for those after a detailed Gundam model.

 Its articulation looks to be fantastic, with this model able to replicate almost any pose you wish it to, alongside having seemingly easy assembly.
 Gundam models are actually built without the need for glue, and come with pieces of plastic that need to be snapped together.